American Myths - Did you believe all 10?

 There are more than 100 other auction sites on the Internet but eBay has no serious competition.
 They are a whale swimming with minnows. eBay has more sales per hour than most auction sites have in a year.

 This can be demonstrated.
-There are on-line services that search through all the on-line auction sites for an item you're looking for.
-Try any item and see where most are found.
+Do a google search for any item.
+See where most for sales are found.
 If the item is allowed on eBay, eBay will dominate the search results.

 Everyone who tries on-line auctions reports that if they want buyers, they have to be on eBay.
 If they're looking for tens of thousands of individual sellers eBay is the only place to find them.
 If they want to find a collectible, only eBay is where they can choose among, for example, 10 or more vintage Zenith Trans-Oceanic tube radios every week, week after week.